DeLonghi Dedica Review 2023: Back to Basics And Beyond

 Notes

-Included Accessories: Tamper, FIlter holder with 3 filters, Cleaning supplies, Instruction booklet.
+Included Accessories: Tamper / coffee scoop, 3 x filter baskets, Instruction booklet.
 Optional water filter not included.

 Current price on Amazon